15 Tips for Reducing Homework Stress and Completion Time

 - Make a plan for tracking homework assignments.
 Encourage your child to write every assignment in his daily planner.
 One high school senior wrote his assignments on 3 x 5 cards, pre-printed with the names of his courses, that he stored in his jeans pocket.As a backup, see whether assignments are also posted on a school website or app.
 Get contact information for a student in each class who would know the assignments.

 - Establish time for homework.
 Some children need a break after classes.
 Others work best while still in “school mode.”
 If after-school activities make a regular schedule impossible, post a weekly calendar that lists homework start and finish times.

 - Schedule a five-minute break for every 20 minutes of work.
-Short, frequent breaks help children with ADD recharge.
+Short, frequent breaks help children with ADHD recharge.

 - Respect your child’s “saturation point.”
 If he’s too tired or frustrated to finish his homework, let him stop.
 Write a note to the teacher explaining that he did as much as he could.
 If he has problems focusing, writes slowly, or needs extra time to understand concepts, assignments will consistently take longer than they should.

 - Talk with the teacher.
 If homework sessions are often emotionally exhausting, work with the teacher” to determine whether assignments are too long or are too difficult for your child.